haydenallen5/academic-kickstart/content/post/perftestaero/index.md

 ---
-title: 'Academic: the website builder for Hugo'
+title: 'Physiology testing of choice 2020 season'
-subtitle: 'Create a beautifully simple website in under 10 minutes :rocket:'
+subtitle: 'The determination of the most important physiological variables in endurance performance'
-summary: Create a beautifully simple website in under 10 minutes.
+summary:
 authors:
 - admin
 tags: